EasinZhang/PreBT/README.md

 # Pre-trained Battery Transformer (PreBT)

-This code is associated with the paper: ["A Lithium Battery General Pre-trained Transformer for Multi-task Computing."](https://github.com/EasinZhang/PreBT) If you find this code useful, please cite it.
+This code is associated with the paper: ["A Multi-task General Model for Lithium-ion Battery Health Management."](https://github.com/EasinZhang/PreBT) If you find this code useful, please cite it.
 DOI:

 > :relaxed: **This paper is currently under review**.